 Why did my payment plan adjust after I enrolled?

 Payment plan installments can adjust based on a couple different reasons.
 The first reason could be that the student’s charges increased.
 You can check the account activity to see if there are any new charges since the date of the enrollment in the payment plan.
 Secondly, the aid could have been adjusted.
 After October 1 in fall and March 1 in the spring, the SFA Office will remove all memo aid, which is aid that still requires action from the student to receive the aid.
 If the charges and aid both remain the same, often times your enrollment was processed during automated processes that could result in a temporary miscalculation.
 Your payments should adjust within the next 24 hours.

 What if I have a returned check?

-There is a $15 returned check for the first check that is returned.
+There is a $15 returned check fee for checks that are returned.
 Sometimes checks are returned due to incorrect bank account information.
-Please be sure to enter the correct routing and account number when paying by e-check.
-A student with a returned check will also have a hold placed on his or her account until the returned payment is paid with cash or money order/cashier check.
+Please be sure to enter the correct account type and routing and account number when paying by e-check.
+A student with a returned check will also have a hold placed on their account until the returned payment is paid with cash or money order/cashier check.
 If the returned check was an e-check through TouchNet, a restriction will also be placed on that specific account in TouchNet until the returned payment is resolved.
 After two returned checks, a permanent ACH restriction will be placed on the student and the student may no longer pay using ACH or paper check.

 What is Archie's Book Bundle?